-James Lofthouse is an imposing but highly personable advocate, who enjoys an excellent rapport with clients, opponents and judges alike.
-He is happy to be contacted by those who instruct him at all hours and can provide urgent written advices and pleadings as and when they are required.
-While principally a highly-skilled jury advocate, he is equally at home in the appellate courts and is particularly well-regarded for his knowledge of the law, his lucid written advocacy, his coolness under fire and his capacity quickly to absorb and master huge amounts of documentary material.
+James is an imposing but hugely personable advocate, who enjoys an excellent rapport with clients, opponents and judges alike.
+He has a heavyweight practice specialising in homicide and serious violence, rape and child sexual abuse and organised crime.
+James is happy to be contacted by those who instruct him at all hours and can provide urgent written advices and arguments as and when they are required.
+While principally a highly-skilled jury advocate, he is equally at home in the appellate courts and is particularly well-regarded for his knowledge of the law, his lucid written advocacy, his coolness under fire and his capacity quickly to absorb and master huge amounts of documentary and electronic material.

-James is a seasoned criminal advocate who has acted as a leading and led junior, although he is quite comfortable running large and complicated cases alone.
+James is a seasoned criminal advocate who has acted as a leading and led junior, although he is often instructed to run large and complicated cases alone.
+His last three murder briefs have been one counsel cases.
 He is a Grade 4 prosecutor and is on the Rape and Child Sex Abuse List for the CPS in London and the SE.
-In recent years, James has been instructed to advise the CPS pre-charge in a substantial number of complex and highly sensitive cases involving serious sexual allegations.
+In recent years, James has been instructed to advise the CPS pre-charge in a substantial number of complex and highly sensitive cases, ranging from attempted murder by arsenic poisoning to serious sexual allegations.

 While now a specialist criminal advocate, James enjoyed a wide-ranging common law practice for many years and therefore has extensive experience of a variety of practice areas, including immigration and asylum appeals, family (both children and financial), housing, employment, personal injury and trusts.
 His many years in civil practice have finely honed his drafting skills and give a particular edge to his written advocacy.

-He is an accredited Pupil Supervisor who has seen all five of his pupils to date through to tenancy.
+He is an accredited Pupil Supervisor who has mentored a host of pupils through to tenancy and on to successful careers at the bar.

 BA (Hons.)
 Law – Durham